 - Do not install a child restraint in the jump seats (King Cab model).
-These seats are not suitable for child restraint installation. - Follow all of the child restraint manufacturer's instructions for installation and use.
-When purchasing a child restraint, be sure to select one which will fit your child and vehicle as it may not be possible to properly install some types of child restraints in your vehicle.
+These seats are not suitable for child restraint installation. - Improper use of a child restraint can result in increased injuries for both the infant or child and other occupants in the vehicle. - Follow all of the child restraint manufacturer's instructions for installation and use.
+When purchasing a child restraint, be sure to select one which will fit your child and vehicle as it may not be possible to properly install some types of child restraints in your vehicle. - If the child restraint is not anchored properly, the risk of a child being injured in a collision or a sudden stop greatly increases.